 The S Belt Line reconstruction project is officially underway!
 The project, which runs from Southwestern to IH-635, includes pavement replacement, intersection improvements, sidewalks, streetlights, and more to get this 35+ year old road back into tip top shape.
-It is estimated that construction will be complete in early 2023.
+It is estimated that construction will be complete in summer 2023.
 View the interactive construction project map.

 The City of Coppell has partnered with Texas A&M Transportation Institute to communicate real-time travel information to an easy-to-follow Twitter account.
 Travel time information is automatically populated, and important updates will be communicated through this account.
 Follow us @coppellbeltline to stay up to date!

 Additionally, the City is using road signage and other official channels to communicate updates.

 Read through weekly project updates on the S Belt Line Reconstruction Updates page.

 A design contract for the reconstruction of S Belt Line Road from Denton Tap Road to I-635 was awarded to Halff Associates, Inc. in the Spring of 2019.
 The scope of the S Belt Line reconstruction project includes the following elements:

 - Replacement of all existing pavement